radevgit/selen/README.md

 A Constraint Satisfaction Problem (CSP) solver library written in Rust.

-We are starting the implementation from scratch.
+## Status

 The new implementation follows the design and implementation of [Copper](https://docs.rs/copper/0.1.0/copper/) v0.1.0.

-## Status

 The library is currently in active development.
 Features and APIs may change as we refine the implementation and add new functionality.

-Current version is rewritten from scratch and is following the implementation of Cupper with added **float** type.
+- Int type works as in Copper
+- Added **float** type.

 ## Overview